thilipraj38/To-do-list/README.md

 npm start
 *****************
 ## Usage
--You can add task by adding task in input and clicking add button.
+- You can add task by adding task in input and clicking add button.
--After adding the task, list of tasks is displayed.
+- After adding the task, list of tasks is displayed.
--In that you will see three buttons (complete,edit and delete)along with the added task.
+- In that you will see three buttons (complete,edit and delete)along with the added task.
--Button with tick option,shows "red" in color that means the task is "incomplete",you can mark as completed and if you do so the button color changed into "green" and the text in the input is "striked".
+- Button with tick option,shows "red" in color that means the task is "incomplete",you can mark as completed and if you do so the button color changed into "green" and the text in the input is "striked".
--If Edit button is clicked, the task is entered in the input field you can edit the list. while edit option is enable the button near the input text is changed into "ok" if you click the button, you can save the changes.
+- If Edit button is clicked, the task is entered in the input field you can edit the list. while edit option is enable the button near the input text is changed into "ok" if you click the button, you can save the changes.
 And it will return to "Add".
--Below the list three buttons(All, Completed, Uncomplete) are visible it displays the list according to thier completed status.
+- Below the list three buttons(All, Completed, Uncomplete) are visible it displays the list according to thier completed status.

 ## Contributing
 If you would like to contribute to the project, follow these steps:

--Fork the repository.
+- Fork the repository.
--Create a new branch for your feature (git checkout -b feature/YourFeatureName).
+- Create a new branch for your feature (git checkout -b feature/YourFeatureName).
--Commit your changes (git commit -m 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
--Push to the branch (git push origin feature/YourFeatureName).
+- Push to the branch (git push origin feature/YourFeatureName).
--Open a pull request.
+- Open a pull request.